Configuration reference

 [report] exclude_also

 (multi-string) A list of regular expressions.
 This setting is similar to [report] exclude_lines: it specifies patterns for lines to exclude from reporting.
-This setting is preferred, because it will preserve the default exclude patterns instead of overwriting them.
+This setting is preferred, because it will preserve the default exclude pattern pragma: no cover instead of overwriting it.

 [report] exclude_lines